-Worcester State University proudly welcomes student veterans.
+Worcester State University proudly welcomes those who have served and are serving in the armed services.
 Veterans have provided a noble and crucial service; and for that, Worcester State thanks you.
-Worcester State is committed to helping veterans meet their educational needs by providing information, services, and support.
+Worcester State is committed to helping Veterans and military connected students meet their educational needs by providing on and off campus resources, services, and support.